-THAY partners with community organizations within Harlem and Upper Manhattan that serve residents facing emotional, physical, and social challenges.
-Our programs reach schools, recovery centers, food banks, and other non-profits to support their existing missions and build bridges of understanding among neighbors.
-In addition, we provide yoga, breathing, and mindfulness techniques to those who police our neighborhoods.
-We believe these techniques create space and clarity in the day-to-day interactions between the police and members of our community.
+THAY partners with community organizations within Harlem, Upper Manhattan and Washington, DC that serve residents facing emotional, physical or social trauma.
+We provide yoga, breathing and mindfulness programs to nonprofits to support their existing missions and build bridges of understanding among neighbors.
+We believe this work creates space and clarity in the day-to-day interactions between members of our community.

-- Law Enforcement Explorers Program – an NYPD program connecting youth and law enforcement in positive
+- Law Enforcement Explorers Program – an NYPD program connecting youth and law enforcement in positive community service.

-- NYHRE – a nonprofit organization promoting the health and safety of persons who use drugs, as well as that of sex workers.
+- New York Harm Reduction Educators (NYHRE) – a nonprofit organization promoting the health and safety of persons who use drugs and engage in prostitution.